Hope-Michael/Spa-management-website/README.md

 # Spa-management-website
-The spa management is created usiing laravel.
+The spa management is created using laravel.